Specialists in vintage Cyrus, NAD, Arcam, Creek Audio and Musical Fidelity amplifier overhaul

 What goes wrong?:

-With an age of between 20 and 28 years old the vast majority of Cyrus One/Two models will be suffering from at least one of the ailments listed below if not several.
+With an age of between 30 and almost 40 years old the vast majority of Cyrus One/Two models will be suffering from at least one of the ailments listed below if not several.
 Many private sellers will often dig one of these out from a damp dusty loft, quickly test it on one line input only into a set of speakers for a few minutes and then advertise for sale proclaiming it in perfect working order.
 In reality the phono stage will probably suffer excessive hum and most inputs will drop out on at least one channel in addition to a crackling volume/balance control.
 A normally functioning phono stage should 'hiss' slightly as you approach full volume (same but higher for MC setting in Cyrus One, slightly less noise in a Cyrus Two).
 If you are having one of these shipped to you without the original box do make sure that the seller provides plenty of cushioning to the knobs on the front as any impact damage here even slight will smash both the fascia and volume potentiometer off the pcb particularly on those models which didn't have a proper bracket for the potentiometer.
 If this happens on the 07 model then there is no direct spare for this and the only solution is to lose the balance facility and modify the board to take a standard dual gang potentiometer instead.
 Likewise the delicate diecast cover easily suffers damage in transit which is increased due to the much higher weight of these models especially if they can move unchecked inside their box.

 One common issue with modern sources is that they all have a very much higher level compared to those that Cyrus expected you would use 25 years ago.
 The result is that often when listening at normal volumes you are only using the first 3 to 5 clicks of the volume.
 The tracking of pretty much all potentiometers that low is also usually very poor even from new which can result in what appears to be poor balance at low volumes (the first few degrees of rotation).
 The only way you can solve this is to use an external line attenuator between your source and input so that the volume is operating more at a 9 -11 o'clock position.
 Such devices are available commercially but can be rather expensive for what is just a resistor network inside a connector so it's best to shop around.